-My hint is that you’ll need to put the line “samples = sdr.rx()” into a loop, and count how many samples you get each call to sdr.rx(), while keeping track of how much time has elapsed.
-Second hint- just because you are calculating samples per second, doesn’t mean you have to perform exactly 1 second worth of receiving samples, you can always divide the number of samples you received by the amount of time that passed.
+Hint 2: Just because you are calculating samples per second, that doesn’t mean you have to perform exactly 1 second’s worth of receiving samples.
+You can divide the number of samples you received by the amount of time that passed.

-As part of this exercise you will get an idea for the max throughput of USB 2.0, something you can look up online to verify your findings.
+As part of this exercise you will get an idea for the max throughput of USB 2.0.
+You can look up online to verify your findings.

-As a bonus, try changing the center_freq to see if/how it impacts the rate you can receive samples off the Pluto.
+As a bonus, try changing the center_freq and rx_rf_bandwidth to see if it impacts the rate you can receive samples off the Pluto.

 Exercise 2: Create a Spectrogram/Waterfall¶

 For this exercise you will create a spectrogram, a.k.a. waterfall, like we learned about at the end of the Frequency Domain chapter.
-A spectrogram is simply a bunch of FFT’s displayed stacked on top of each other, i.e. it’s an image with one axis representing frequency and the other axis representing time.
+A spectrogram is simply a bunch of FFT’s displayed stacked on top of each other.
+In other words, it’s an image with one axis representing frequency and the other axis representing time.

-In the Frequency Domain chapter we saw the Python code to perform an FFT.
-For this exercise you can use code snippets from the previous exercise, as well as a little bit of basic python code.
+In the Frequency Domain chapter we learned the Python code to perform an FFT.
+For this exercise you can use code snippets from the previous exercise, as well as a little bit of basic Python code.

 - Try setting sdr.rx_buffer_size to the FFT size so that you always perform 1 FFT for each call to sdr.rx().

-- Build a 2d array to hold all the FFT results, each row is 1 FFT.
+- Build a 2d array to hold all the FFT results where each row is 1 FFT.
 A 2d array filled with zeros can be created with: np.zeros((num_rows, fft_size)).
 Access row i of the array with: waterfall_2darray[i,:].

-- plt.imshow() is a convenient way to display a 2d array, and have it scale the color automatically.
+- plt.imshow() is a convenient way to display a 2d array.
+It scales the color automatically.